Back to ¡°Memory Booster of Regional Anatomy¡±

 The boundaries between the descending colon, sigmoid colon, and rectum are clear based on their definitions.
 The descending colon is an abdominal, retroperitoneal organ; the sigmoid colon is a pelvic, intraperitoneal organ; and the rectum is a pelvic, retroperitoneal organ (Fig. 7-10).
 The border between the abdominal and pelvic organs is the pelvic inlet (Figs. 7-1,34).

-The last story on the peritoneum is the region around the umbilicus.
+The last story on the peritoneum is the region below the umbilicus.
 If the anterior parietal peritoneum is viewed from the peritoneal cavity, three kinds of folds of peritoneum come into sight.

 The median umbilical fold includes the median umbilical ligament extending from the urinary bladder to the umbilicus.